What is an MSN Degree?

 Those specialty roles are many.
 “A master’s prepared nurse can become a nurse practitioner, nurse educator, clinical leader, executive leader, informaticist, safety and quality specialist, population health professional, or practice in a number of other specialties,” said Bombard.
 “That is the beauty of our profession.
 The options seem nearly endless.”

 An MSN can also set you apart in the field.
-It is estimated that 57% of registered nurses in the U.S. hold a BSN or higher (Campaign for Action PDF source).
+It is estimated that 65.2% of registered nurses in the U.S. hold a bachelor's degree or higher (National Nursing Workforce PDF source).

 What is the Career Outlook for Someone with an MSN?